 To qualify, you need to obtain a health clearance from the University Health and Counseling Services.
 This clearance should document a student’s immunity for different infectious diseases and a physical examination which can be performed by his own healthcare provider.

 Additionally, the student must also receive a clinical clearance that includes a recent negative tuberculosis screening, certification in CPR, positive titers for varicella, hepatitis B, and MMR and other health screenings deemed necessary by the program A clinical background check may also be performed.

 Boston College School of Nursing molds students who can practice as generalists in a wide range of healthcare settings, like clinics, community agencies, and hospitals.
 It effectively combines clinical experiences with classroom learning to ensure that its nursing students receive sufficient training and exposure to be successful.

-This school of nursing has a 94% first-time pass rate on NCLEX last 2016.
-It has a 1:13 full-time faculty-to-student ratio and 61% full-time faculty who are actively practicing.
+It has a 1:13 full-time faculty-to-student ratio.
+61% of its full-time faculty are actively practicing.

 Its nursing program is designed to improve the quality of care and lowering healthcare disparities.
 If you want to obtain a strong edge in the nursing practice, this school should definitely be in your list of options.

 Massachusetts College of Pharmacy & Health Sciences is near to some of the nation’s top hospitals and healthcare facilities.
 With that, it provides a unique experience for its students to learn and practice the profession in the clinical setting.